MackRoe/Learn2Witch_API/docs/README.md

 # Learn2Witch API

 ## Description

-Allow websites to easily access publicly available instructional series
+Developed to allow websites to easily access available instructional materials for the goal of making courses and lessons available through a back end web application API

+While designed to help further the religious and magickal education of those who are new to the practice of Witchcraft, Learn2Witch can be used as a back end for any educational website.

 > Rocking New Witch Learning